pulakk/blog/remote-camera/index.md

 * Shutdown your router
 * Restart the router while holding down the reset button which is present on top.
 Your router LEDs will blink, indicating that it's in reset mode.
 * Start the tftpd32 process immediately.
 * In the tftpd UI, within 4-5 seconds you'll see the tp_recovery.bin file being transferred.
-If its not being transferred, recheck the tftpd server and your ethernet IP address are setup correctly.
+If its not being transferred, make sure that the tftpd server and your ethernet IP address are setup correctly.
 * If the transfer is successful, after some time your router will stop blinking and will be ready for configuration.
 * Change your ethernet IP setup back to DHCP and open 192.168.1.1 on your browser.
 Login via user `root` and password `openwrt`.